Bulimia Relapse: Signs and Prevention

 • Limiting when or how much you eat

-• Weigh yourself every day or multiple times per day
+• Weighing yourself every day or multiple times per day

-• Spend a long time looking in the mirror (or covering up all the mirrors, so you won’t see yourself)
+• Spending a long time looking in the mirror (or covering up all the mirrors so that you won’t see yourself)

 • Talking about your weight and how you look